 The most severe penalties for illegal possession, sale or manufacture of drugs involve those listed in Schedule I. The Attorney General has the authority to delete, add or reschedule drugs.
 State schedules refer to or are based on federal schedules.

-The punishment for drug crimes in Florida generally depends on:
+The punishment for drug crimes in Tampa, Florida generally depends on:

 The most serious drug crimes are:

 Possession of drugs with the intent to distribute them is a serious crime.
 Prosecutors can prove your intent to distribute drugs just by showing the quantity of the drug, without any evidence you actually distributed the drug.